-Young aviation engineers will receive maintenance training from Airbus thanks to a partnership the company has with the GMR Group.
+Young aviation engineers will receive maintenance training from Airbus thanks to the company’s partnership with the GMR Group.

-At the GMR School of Aviation in Hyderabad, GMR will provide an Aircraft Maintenance Engineer (AME) licensure programme.
+At the GMR School of Aviation in Hyderabad, GMR will provide an Aircraft Maintenance Engineer (AME) licensure program.

 “The relationship with GMR signifies a substantial expansion of MRO capabilities in India that are necessary to satisfy the great future demand for such services from the local aviation industry.”